christy-inman/dino-study-app/README.md

 ## Install Instructions:

-1) In your browser go to https://code.visualstudio.com/ to download the text editor.
-Make sure the editor is in your application folder to ensure access to it.
+1) To use and interact with this CLI app, you will need to have access to a text editor.
 We used VSCode but any code text editor should work.
 If you have one already then just move on to step two.
+If you don't yet have one installed, we recommend you go to https://code.visualstudio.com/ to download the VSCode text editor.
+Make sure the editor is saved in your application folder to ensure access to it.

-2) Open your terminal, most operating systems have one, if you don't find one download Zsh or another popular terminal alternative.
+2) Open your terminal, most operating systems have one, but if you don't find one download Zsh or another popular terminal alternative.

 3) While in your terminal run
 ```ruby -v```